jwizzle/bronotes/README.md

   * Move notes and directories around
   * Edit notes with your $EDITOR
   * List notes dir in a tree
+  * Generate autocompletions for zsh

 ## Todo

   * Add something to keep folder in sync with git
+  * Add a 'find' action that starts editting on the first occurance of $filename in the tree

 ## Installation and usage